-Commercial property capitalization rates, which have remained stable for the past several quarters, showed a slight tenant relationships and utilizing leasing optimization tactics.
+Despite inflation trending slightly higher recently, largely due to higher energy prices, the Consumer Price Index is tenant relationships and utilizing leasing optimization tactics.
 Management is also focused on further diversifying the geographic concentration of the portfolio through accretive acquisitions.
 Management believes the geographic diversification of the property portfolio will serve to add stability to the REIT's cash flow as it reduces the REIT's vulnerability to economic fluctuations affecting any particular region in Canada.

-Columbia and Ontario, compressing slightly.
-Management anticipates that despite the impact of the decline in oil prices
+Management anticipates that despite the impact of the decline in oil prices and recent world events, and their impact in www.sedar.com.